colinferguson81100/CapstoneProjectTemplate/Discovery/README.md

 # Discovery

-### Mintues.md is the meeting mintutes for the discovery meeting
+### Mintues.md is the meeting mintutes for the discovery meeting which inclueds who participated in the meeting and what was discussed during the meeting.
-### Screenshot.png is a screenshot of the discovery meething
+### Screenshot(1).png is a screenshot of the discovery meething.